-Note: There is often a delicate balance between who you think you need and who God has provided you with.
+Note: There is often a delicate balance between who you think you need and who God has provided.
 The acknowledgement of God’s sovereignty in the hiring process, though essential, should not cause you not make a premature staffing decision without careful consideration.
 More often than not, the faithful person right in front of you is not who you need next.

 Mistake #3: Hiring a person only because of his/her character.

-A Church leader without character is a disaster for a church.
-Character, however, is not all that is necessary in a church leader.
+A Church leader without character is a disaster for the church.
+Character, however, is not all that is necessary for a church leader.
 Scripture makes it clear that God has gifted different people differently.
-In maximizing our limited staffing resources we must take giftedness into consideration.
+In maximizing our limited staffing resources, we must take giftedness into consideration.
 Three things to look for in an ideal staff person are Character, Chemistry, and Competence.
 Is the leader’s character proven?
 Does he fit with the current team and in the current context well?
-Has he shown that he has the ability and giftedness to do what he is being asked?
-All of these things must be considered in order to maximize staffing resources.
+Has he shown that he has the ability and giftedness to do what is being asked?
+Your leaders must consider these things in order to maximize staffing resources.